Political views of Albert Einstein: Germany

+German Empire and World War I

 Born in Ulm, Einstein was a German citizen from birth.
 As he grew older, Einstein's pacifism often clashed with the German Empire's militant views at the time.
 At the age of 17, Einstein renounced his German citizenship and moved to Switzerland to attend college.
 The loss of Einstein's citizenship allowed him to avoid service in the military, which suited his pacifist views.
 In response to a Manifesto of the Ninety-Three signed by 93 leading German intellectuals including Max Planck in support of the German war effort, Einstein and three others wrote a counter-manifesto.

 Einstein accepted a position at the University of Berlin in 1914, returning to Germany where he spent his time during the rest of World War I. Einstein also reacquired his German citizenship.
 In the years after the war, Einstein was very vocal in his support for Germany.
-In 1918, Einstein was one of the founding members of the German Democratic Party, a liberal party.
+In 1918, Einstein was one of the signatories of the founding proclamation of the German Democratic Party, a liberal party.
 In 1921, Einstein refused to attend the third Solvay Congress in Belgium, as his German compatriots were excluded.
 In 1922, Einstein joined a committee sponsored by the League of Nations, but quickly left when the League refused to act on France's occupation of the Ruhr in 1923.
 As a member of the German League of Human Rights, Einstein worked hard to repair relations between Germany and France.

+Rise of Adolf Hitler's Nazi Party

 Einstein moved to the United States in December 1932, where he worked at the California Institute of Technology in Pasadena, California, and lectured at Abraham Flexner's newly founded Institute for Advanced Study in Princeton, New Jersey.
 Einstein renounced his German citizenship in 1933 due to the rise of Adolf Hitler and the Nazi Party.

 During the 1930s and into World War II, Einstein wrote affidavits recommending United States visas for European Jews who were trying to flee persecution and lobbied for looser immigration rules.
-He raised money for Zionist organizations and was, in part, responsible for the 1933 formation of the International Rescue Committee.
+He raised money for Zionist organizations and was, in part, responsible for the 1933 formation of the International Rescue Committee, a humanitarian organization which gives support and shelter to refugees from social and political persecution.

 After World War II ended, and the Nazis were removed from power, Einstein refused to associate with Germany.
 Einstein refused several honors bestowed upon him by Germany, as he could not forgive the Germans for the Holocaust, where six million of his fellow Jews were murdered.
 In 1944 Einstein stated "Behind the Nazi party stands the German people, who elected Hitler after he had in his book and in his speeches made his shameful intentions clear beyond the possibility of misunderstanding".
 Einstein, however, re-visited Germany on a trip to Europe in 1952.